vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 This will undo the last commit, but will keep your files intact so you won't lose any work.

-Now, if you've just tried that and it didn't work it's because I've lied to you -- sorry!
+Now, if you've just tried running that and it didn't work it's because I've lied to you -- sorry!
 That command doesn't exist by default in Git, but it should!
 In order to add it, run the following command:

     git config --global alias.undo-commit 'reset HEAD~1 --mixed'